kgorking/ecs/README.md

 ```

 # Systems
-Systems holds the logic that operates on components that are attached to entities, and are built using `ecs::make_system` by passing it a lambda or a free-standing function.
+Systems holds the logic that operates on components that are attached to entities, and are built using `ecs::runtime::make_system` by passing it a lambda or a free-standing function.

 ```cpp
 #include <ecs/ecs.h>